Phone contract vs buying outright: which is cheaper?

 Although a phone contract may appear attractive as it allows you to split the cost over a long period, it isn’t always the cheapest option.

 A phone contract is essentially a loan for the device, and includes a tariff for data, minutes and texts.
-Therefore, when purchasing a phone contract, the network will carry out the usual checks as expected with a loan, such as credit score and proof of income.
+Therefore, when purchasing a phone contract, the network will carry out the usual checks as expected with a loan, such as your credit score and proof of income.

 With a typical loan, the broker will make their money by charging interest.
 However, there’s no concept of ‘traditional’ interest with a phone contract.